CenterServ International, Ltd

-In early 2000, in the middle of the dot-com bubble, Laflèche Morin started a small communication agency called InexMédia out of his garage apartment in Montreal, Canada.
+In early 2000, in the middle of the dot-com bubble, InexMédia started as a small communication agency called InexMédia out of Montreal, Canada.
 The company began offering a wide range of Web related services.
-In 2004, InexMédia change its name to Group e-media.com and start offering managed servers and web hosting under the brand name E serves.
+In 2004, InexMédia change its name to Group e-media.com and started offering managed servers and web hosting under the brand name E serves.
 When the company began to develop its international managed services and E serves become its primary business, the company was re-formed as CenterServ.
-In 2009, as the company grew and gained international presence, CenterServ started offering free cloud computing certification to IT professionals and systems administrators, with a particular focus on business ethics and social responsibility for the cloud industry.
+In 2009, as the company grew and gained international presence, CenterServ started offering free cloud computing certification to IT professionals and systems administrators.
 Those certifications were used for internal purposes and for private corporation objectives.

-During the certification process, CenterServ signs data center access agreement with each member.
-This agreement grants CenterServ the access to each member's data center.
-In exchange CenterServ would give each member an exclusivity service contract for any hosted solution.
-Additionally, CenterServ would grant them access to virtual offices mostly offered by RegusTM and other international office space companies.
+During the certification process, CenterServ signs a data center access agreement with each member, granting CenterServ access to each member's data center.
+In exchange, CenterServ would give each member an exclusivity service contract for any hosted solution.
+Additionally, CenterServ would grant them access to virtual offices and other international office space companies.
 It is with these agreements that CenterServ decentralized the data center and cloud computing industry.
-Each certified responsible systems administrator would be responsible of the CenterServ hosted solution within their own data center.
-The resulting effects for the data center and cloud industry are higher level of service personalization and unification of data centers all around the globe.
-By the end of 2014, the company started offering cloud computing franchises.
-The franchise model would best fit the need of talented entrepreneur to develop their own business under CenterServ brand, mission and objectives.
-They would managed certified CenterServ members for the best interest of their own customers while upgrading the cloud industry service level.

-By February 2016, CenterServ has a pool of more than 1500 certified members and IT professional in all fields.
-CenterServ has access to more than 500 data centers and office space in more than 200 cities and countries.
-In the future, with both is franchise and certified members network, CenterServ aims to promote innovation, creativity, entrepreneurship and greater accessibility to cloud computing.
+By February 2016, CenterServ had a pool of more than 1500 certified members and IT professionals in all fields.

-In 2016, Stephen Willis joined as the COO for CenterServ USA.